-The past few months have been turbulent for the easyJet [EZJ] share price, as Covid-19 restrictions batter the profitable summer holiday season.
+The past few months have been turbulent for the easyJet [EZJ] share price, as Covid-19 restrictions batter what is usually a profitable summer holiday season.

 The budget airline is set to release its third-quarter trading update on Tuesday 20 July.
 Will the latest numbers give easyJet’s share price the lift it needs?